 - 13 LED_BUILTIN

 - L x W = 48mm x 18mm

 Arduino Micro Description

 The Micro is equipped with full support which is required to help the microcontroller perform at its best.
-You only need a micro USB to establish the connection with the computer.
-The form factor is highly suitable in accordance to the breadboard requirements.
+You only need a micro USB to establish a connection with the computer.
+The form factor is highly suitable in accordance with the breadboard requirements.